About MOHR

 Software

-MOHR is an Independent Software Vendor (ISV).
-We develop several different packaged software solutions targeting Microsoft® Windows® 7 and Windows® Mobile:
+MOHR is an Independent Software Vendor.
+We develop several different packaged software solutions targeting Microsoft® Windows® desktops and Windows® Mobile:

 • MDT Desktop